 These can be either:

-- Interesting Thoughts (thoughts that like-minded groups rated in opposite ways)
+- Different Ratings (thoughts that like-minded groups rated in opposite ways)

-- Common Thoughts (thoughts that divisive groups mutually gave a high or low rating to)
+- Common Ratings (thoughts that divisive groups mutually gave a high or low rating to)

 How are these groups generated?

 Once our software uncovers an interesting rating pattern that some participants have in common, those participants are automatically added to a group.
-The activity of these auto-created groups can then be compared and contrasted in Interesting Thoughts and Common Thoughts.
+The activity of these auto-created groups can then be compared and contrasted in Different Ratings and Common Ratings.

 Note: Differences does not reveal the identity of participants.
 None of our features do.